 On most standard issues this should work with 0 problems but there is a prerequisite that you might not be aware of.
 The first line states the following: <IfModule mod_expires.c>

 This means that if the apache mod mod_expires is installed then follow these rules.
-If its not installed then these mods are simply not going to do anything and your files won’t be saved locally.
+If it is not installed then these mods are simply not going to do anything and your files won’t be saved locally.

 How To Solve